 At No Mud No Lotus Holistic Wellness Center and Yoga Studio the philosophy is that wellness starts within and every person is capable of transformation.

 “A lot of people have disease,” she said.
 “But if you look at the holistic aspect, it’s not called disease; it’s called dis-ease within the body.
 Medically we are trying to treat that with pharmaceuticals; holistically we are trying to treat that with natural methods.
 The two can combine.
 There are certain things that you need to have medicine for.
 But you might be able to decrease your need for medication if you increase your holistic wellness.
 Perhaps you change your diet and it improves your diabetes or you limit inflammatory foods and pair that with yoga to decrease inflammation in the joints.”

 Eventually Quattrociocchi wants to add even more services to the mix, including acupuncture and nutrition counseling.

 “My ultimate goal is to be able to offer a variety of different programs to different clientele,” she said.
 “To have something for everyone, so that more people can be introduced to yoga and the overall wellness aspect.”

-There is a website, nomudnolotusyoga.com, where people can shop and find information about pricing, schedules, and online booking.
+They have a website where people can find a good teacher and information about pricing, schedules, and online booking.